Man shoots at 'peeping Tom' he caught looking at daughter through bedroom window - NewsBreak

 Related

-No one injured after dozens of bullets hit west-side home in 'targeted' attack
+Three women, child not hurt after home hit by dozens of bullets in targeted attack

-SAN ANTONIO — Police say nobody was injured after a spray of bullets hit a west-side home overnight.
-Police believe the home was targeted.
-It happened around 2:28 a.m.
-Tuesday at the 2300 block of Waverly Avenue near N. General McMullen Drive.
-Police were called out to the location...
+SAN ANTONIO - Police found several dozen shell casings in the street after witnesses say a group of men shot up a house on the Northwest Side.
+The shooting happened around 2:30 a.m. at a home off Waverly Avenue near N. General McMullen Drive.
+Police said a total of 50...

 KSAT 12